confesi/confesi-server/README.md

 Open the `.env` file and follow the [link](https://generate-random.org/api-token-generator) to create the `APPCHECK_TOKEN` env variable.

+**Add your AWS access tokens to the `.env` file.**

+Specifically what IAM roles are needed will be determined in the future.
+Currently, a general admin user suffices.

 **Add the Firebase API key:**

 This can be obtained via: [Online Firebase console](https://console.firebase.google.com/) > confesi-server-dev > Project settings > Scroll down till you see "your apps" > Confesi web app.
 The key should be listed under the `apiKey` field.
 Add it as `FB_API_KEY` in the `.env` file.